Rapt Aerial Dance was started with a simple vision:

 Susan always thought she’d grow up to be an actress and spent much of her adolescence in Santa Fe, New Mexico performing in local theatrical productions.
 She did not discover dance until adulthood (although she has always loved movement and is an avid rock climber and snowboarder), and she has since developed an all-consuming passion.
 Although she lost her drive to be an actress, she found an inspiring performance and artistic outlet through dance.
 She began studying aerial dance in 2011 and has performed with Blue Lapis Light and Vayu Aerials.
 She currently teaches pole dance classes at Vamps Dance Studio, works as a part-time front-end developer, and is pursuing her Associates in Dance from Austin Community College.

-Marketing Director & Aerialist
+Booking Director & Aerialist

 Founding Member & Aerialist